 Amazon Connect lets you make calls programmatically using the outbound contact API.
 You can schedule automated calls for appointment reminders, like doctor appointments and payment due notifications.
 You can also trigger automated notification calls in response to events, like notifying a customer about credit card fraud on their account.
 In addition, you can use the outbound contact API to initiate calls from other applications, such as CRM systems, using specific contact flows to inform customers about important information, such as when a service outage occurs.

 High quality audio

-Amazon Connect comes with pre-built integrations to popular Customer Relationship Management (CRM) systems.
+Amazon Connect comes with pre-built integrations to popular Customer Relationship Management (CRM) systems, like Salesforce, with Workforce Management (WFM), and Workforce Optimization (WFO) suites for agent performance tracking, staffing forecasting and management.
+Amazon Connect also works with other AWS services like Amazon S3 and Amazon Kinesis for storing recorded calls or streaming detailed contact records in real-time to a data warehouse to merge with business intelligence systems for further analysis.
 There is also an API that can be used to build custom integrations.
-You can use Amazon Connect with Workforce Management (WFM) suites for agent performance tracking, staffing forecasting and management.
-Amazon Connect also works with other AWS services like Amazon S3 and Amazon Kinesis for storing recorded calls or streaming detailed contact records in real-time to a data warehouse to merge with business intelligence systems for further analysis.

 More and more companies are relying on CRM solutions as a critical component for contact center agents as they store the most important information about customers.
 Traditionally, agents would need to operate in two or more different applications to gather customer information and take follow-up actions.
 With Salesforce Service Cloud and Amazon Connect, agents can see the important CRM data they need as they interact with customers - all from a single user interface.
 Fluid integration with Salesforce Service Cloud makes it easy for contact center operators to create personalized and dynamic customer experiences using information such as past purchases, contact history, and customer tendencies, which can be used to anticipate end-customer needs and deliver answers to questions before they are even asked.
 Learn more about the AWS and Amazon Connect strategic partnership »